What the toys in your little one’s lives are helping them learn! Teachers' Day Special

 When your child tries to fit balance a block on another or build the tallest tower with them, it is an exercise in creativity and imagination.

-When they try and play with a shape sorter and try and push a square through a round hole and realize it cannot be done, it teaches them problem-solving.
+When they try and play with a shape sorting toy and try and push a square through a round hole and realize it cannot be done, it teaches them problem-solving.

 Sharing and cooperation